 MOD RCC/23A10/1

-RESOLUTION 17 (REV. DUBAI, 2014)
+RESOLUTION 17 (REV. BUENOS AIRES, 2017)

 Implementation of regionally approved initiatives at the national, regional, interregional and global levels1

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

+recalling

+a) Resolution 34 (Rev. Busan, 2014) of the Plenipotentiary Conference, on assistance and support to countries in special need for rebuilding their telecommunication sector;

+b) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects;

+c) Resolution 32 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, on international and regional cooperation on regional initiatives;

+d) the mechanisms for international and regional cooperation to implement the outcomes of the World Summit on the Information Society (WSIS), referred to in §§ 101 а), b) and с), 102 а), b) and с), 103, 107 and 108 of the Tunis Agenda for the Information Society,

 considering

 a) that telecommunications/information and communication technologies (ICTs) continue to be one of the most vital elements for the growth of national economies and protection of the environment;

 b) that the existence, at the national, regional, interregional and global levels, of suitable telecommunication networks and services for sustainable development is an essential element for national development and improving the social, economic, financial and cultural situation of Member States;

+c) that, in order to achieve the objectives of the developing countries2, new approaches must be adopted with a view to meeting the challenges of growth, in both qualitative and quantitative terms;

+d) that the ITU Telecommunication Development Sector (ITU-D) is the appropriate framework for the exchange of experiences with a view to formulating the policies most likely to result in harmonious and complementary development which respects the aspirations of all countries to a thriving telecommunication sector in the service of economic development;

+e) that developing countries are increasingly experiencing the need for knowledge of fast-developing technologies and the associated policy and strategic issues;

+f) the vital importance of the cooperation among Member States, ITU-D Sector Members and Associates for the implementation of these regional initiatives;

-c) the need to coordinate and harmonize efforts to develop telecommunication infrastructure at the national, regional, interregional and global levels;
+g) the need to coordinate and harmonize efforts to develop telecommunication infrastructure at the national, regional, interregional and global levels;

-d) that the leadership of the ITU Member States is needed to outline a unified national vision of a connected society that is comprehensive of all stakeholders;
+h) that the leadership of the ITU Member States is needed to outline a unified national vision of a connected society that is comprehensive of all stakeholders;

-e) the commitment of the ITU Member States to promote access to ICTs at affordable prices, paying special attention to the least favoured segments,
+i) the commitment of the ITU Member States to promote access to ICTs at affordable prices, paying special attention to the least favoured segments,

+recognizing

+a) that developing countries and countries participating in these regional initiatives are at different stages of development;

+b) the need, therefore, to exchange experiences on telecommunication development at a regional level in order to support these countries;

+c) that there is a continued need for ITU to cooperate more closely with regional organizations, including regional organizations of regulators, in order to support these countries;

+d) that exchanging information between regions on implementation of projects under regional initiatives promotes the development of international cooperation in the field of telecommunications/ICT,

 taking into account

 a) the vital importance of telecommunication development initiatives endorsed by all regional development conferences, and by the preparatory meetings preceding this conference;